Italian Verbs: an Introduction

 Tigers don’t live in Africa.

-- To talk about habits and recurrent actions still happening in the present:
+- talk about habits and recurrent actions currently happening:

 Mangio due piatti di pasta al giorno.